JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

     .build();
 ```

-In order to open DevTools in a separate window, call `JBCefBrowser.openDevtools()`.
+To open DevTools in a separate window, call `JBCefBrowser.openDevtools()`.

 ## JCEF Usage Examples